Javascript Menu by Deluxe-Menu.com

-Enroll in CEU By Net's online Cognitive Behavioral Therapy (CBT) training courses that teach creative strategies for use in your counseling work with adults and children in a variety of clinical situations.
+CEU By Net's online Cognitive Behavioral Therapy (CBT) training courses present creative strategies for use in your counseling work with adults and children in a variety of clinical situations.

 Find effective CBT techniques for use in Harm Reduction programs for people living with HIV and co-occurring SUD and mental health disorders.